This post contains affiliate links, which I may make a commission from. Check my Disclaimer for more information.

 Are these also doable from Edinburgh?Since Glasgow and Edinburgh are so close, most of the day trips on this list are just as easy to do from Edinburgh – just consider added travel times, especially on public transport.
 For even more ideas, check out my post about day trips from Edinburgh (tbc).
 In this post, I’m suggesting mostly trips in the west, while the Edinburgh day trip post focuses on places to visit in the east.

 Should I drive by car or take public transport?The majority of these suggestions are doable day trips by public transport, however, keep in mind that you have to carefully plan according to bus and train schedules.
 On rural bus lines, I recommend not relying on the last bus of the day to return to Glasgow, but am for 1 or 2 prior.
 That way, if you miss those, you can wait at the stop for the final bus.
 Also bear in mind that while buses attempt to be on time, they might sometimes be late (or early) depending on traffic.
 Aim to be at the stop well in time before!
 Download my free Scotland Travel Toolkit for information on how to use local transport, where to find schedules and which tickets to buy in advance.
 Some suggested places on this list are not accessible by public transport, so it’s necessary to drive by car.

 Day Trips from Glasgow

 Loch Lomond: Balloch + LussLocated just 20 miles northwest of Glasgow, Loch Lomond is a popular day-trip destination year-round and there is a lot to do!
 Two villages on the banks of bonnie Loch Lomond are particularly great to visit for a day trip: Balloch and Luss.
 Both offer plenty to do, outdoor activities to try and some hidden gems.

 Things to do in BallochJoin a cruise on Loch Lomond, visit one of its beautiful islands or hire paddleboards/canoes to explore the loch on the water.
 TreeZone Loch Lomond offers family-friendly fun up in the treetops and while I don’t advocate to visit zoos of any kind, the cafe at the top floor of Sea Life Aquarium offers fantastic views of the loch (you don’t have to visit the aquarium, just ask for access to the cafe).
 There is even a castle in Balloch, and while the inside is not accessible to the public, Balloch Castle Country Park makes for a lovely green space to explore.
 You can even take a seaplane tour over Loch Lomond!

 Things to do in LussLuss is a much smaller village about 9 miles up the loch shore.
 It is one of the most picturesque places to visit on Loch Lomond and popular stopover for road trippers and tour coaches on the way to the Highlands.
 It’s worth spending a full day here though.
 Like in Balloch, you can join a cruise on Loch Lomond, rent canoes for a paddle and join all sorts of water activities.
 One of my favourite things to do in Luss, is to sit down for lunch at the Lodge on Loch Lomond, a hotel/restaurant with fantastic views of the city.
 There is a beach, perfect for a picnic or even swimming and many shops and cafes to explore in the village.

 How to get to Balloch and LussYou could drive (40 minutes to Balloch, 50 minutes to Luss), but both towns are also accessible by public transport.
 Catch the train from Glasgow Queen Street to Balloch or the Citylink bus from Buchanan Bus Station to Luss (no. 915).

-The Loch Lomond and the Trossachs National ParkThe Loch Lomond and the Trossachs National Park stretches from the Cowal Peninsula in the west to the Trossachs in the east and includes popular day trips areas like Loch Lomond, Loch Katrine and the Arrochar Alps.
+Hiking in the Loch Lomond and the Trossachs National ParkThe Loch Lomond and the Trossachs National Park stretches from the Cowal Peninsula in the west to the Trossachs in the east and includes popular day trips areas like Loch Lomond, Loch Katrine and the Arrochar Alps.
 There are many great hikes in the park from challenging mountain days to family-friendly loch circuits and woodland walks.
 Their website is a great resource for trail descriptions, but here are some of my favourites.
 Easy hill walks: